Seeking Medical Help and Faith

 But this verse is taken out of context to defend their stand.
 The context of this story shows that Asa’s problem was a lack of faith in God and not that he didn’t consult the physicians.
 This was the pattern of Asa’s life for he failed not only to trust God during his sickness but also during war and national issues.

 There is nothing wrong with seeking medical help for it is God who grants the actual healing.
 God created medicine and remedies to heal our bodies.
 And the Scriptures teach that God uses treatments to administer His healing.
 In the Old Testament, we read that Isaiah spoke of fruits (Isaiah 38:21) and ointments (Isaiah 1:6) that were used for healing.
 Jeremiah also spoke of balms (Jeremiah 8:22) and Ezekiel of the leaves of trees (Ezekiel 47:12) that had medicinal benefit.

 In the New Testament, we read that oil and wine were also used for healing (Luke 10:34, James 5:14; 1 Timothy 5:23).
-The apostle Luke was a physician (Colossians 4:14) who helped the sick by profession.
-People at Jesus time freely consulted physicians (Mark 5:25-30).
+The apostle Luke was a physician by profession (Colossians 4:14), who helped the sick.
+People, at Jesus time, freely consulted physicians (Mark 5:25-30).
 Jesus Himself said, “Those who are well have no need of a physician, but those who are sick” (Matthew 9:12).
 Jesus’ statement affirmed that the sick do need the help of physicians.

 Check out our Bible Answers page for more information on a variety of topics.